MinorReedich/particles/README.md

 ## Results

-For my demo, I used sin and cos funtions to create diagonal lines across the window, simulating the grandest battle in Star Wars.
+For my demo, I used sin and cos functions to create diagonal lines across the window, simulating the greatest battle in all of Star Wars.
 I call it: Luke and Vader.